rohanbhangui/visual-ad-builder-test/README.md

 - Micro adjustment fields for position, width and height (with unit adjustments % vs. px)
 - Quick alignment buttons
 - Delete layer button (with confirmation)
+- Ability to edit the label of the layer